top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 ## Definition of the problem {#sysid-final-problem-def}

 The approach we chose to improve the behaviour of the Duckiebots was to derive a model with some parameters, and to identify this parameters for each Duckiebot independantely.
-Hence, we first construct a model and then we try to fit the model to the measurement we get.
+Hence, we first construct a model and then we try to fit the model to the measurements we get.